 The Inquiry Committee did not direct the issuance of citations on any files as there were no serious allegations of misconduct that warranted hearings and that could not be resolved by adequate public safety terms in consent orders.
-Four complainants filed requests for review with the Health Professions Review Board in 2019.
-The Health Professions Review Board dismissed three of the requests for review on the basis that the Inquiry Committee's investigations were adequate and the disposition decisions were reasonable.
+No complainants filed requests for review with the Health Professions Review Board in 2021.
+The Inquiry Committee also continued to monitor the compliance of 3 registrants who entered into consent orders in 2019 and 2020 to ensure that they were fulfilling the requirements of those orders.
+No compliance concerns were identified.